lltfm/openness/works/saltem_hoc/README.md

 are made.
 New metaphors, new analogies and new arguments are created.
 All are woven together in unusual ways.

-In general, spiritual and existential questions don't cause Openness AI to confabulate false facts.
+In general, spiritual and existential questions don't cause Openness GPT to confabulate false facts.
 But if the discussion becomes more specific and reified to real world people and events it may result in a confabulation of a false fact.
 When/if this happens, the Saltem Hoc method ensures the confabulation is